 Since longer events like the Academy always consist of more than just academic activities, a variety of extra-curricular activities will be offered, such as visits to nearby historical sites and several get-togethers in the evenings.

 The Academy concludes with an examination and the award of certificates.

 Conditions and Applications

 The international call for the Summer Academy is generally published in October and addresses highly motivated early-career researchers with an interest in the basic research of historical formations and transformations of law and other normative orders.
 Apart from PhD students in legal studies and legal history, the Summer Academy attracts graduates from history, sociology and anthropology.
 The main criterion in the strict selection process is that the applicants are working on a research project (Master or PhD thesis) with a significant legal historical approach or perspective.

 While a substantial working knowledge of English is required, German language skills are not a prerequisite.

 In order to open up the Summer Academy to a broad spectrum of PhD students, the Institute provides the accommodation for the participants and a limited number of travel grants.

-The next course takes place from 17 – 28 August 2020 at the Max Planck Institute for European Legal History in Frankfurt am Main, Germany.
+The next course takes place in July 2022 at the Max Planck Institute for European Legal History and Theory in Frankfurt am Main, Germany.